Ariuss3/Ariuss3/README.md

 - 👋 Hi, I’m @Ariuss3.
-I am bored and need a metnal break from coding.
+I am bored and need a mental break from coding.
 I found that I can make a readme on github about myself, so here I am.
 Doing that.
 Right now.
 Yep.

 - 👀 I’m interested in: Yes.
 I am a bit of a Polymath, so everything...
       But I love video games, and making them, so right now I am interested in making games, mods, and other related things.